IOD FLEET: Norway

-IOD ACCOMPLISHMENTS OR CONTRIBUTIONS: The only IOD three-peat World Champion and an Edward VII Gold Cup Winner.
+IOD ACCOMPLISHMENTS OR CONTRIBUTIONS: The only IOD three-peat World Champion.

 NOTABLE SAILING ACHIEVEMENTS: The second highest placing Olympian in Bermuda’s history [along with Lee White], sailor Peter Bromby has placed as high as 4th in the Olympics, and has been ranked as high as #3 in world rankings.
 4 Olympic appearances; Star Championship; 2009 Bacardi Cup [Miami], 2004 Kieler Woche [Germany], 2004 Spa Regatta [Netherlands], 2003 Rolex Miami [Miami], 2002 Bacardi Bermuda National MRC [Bermuda], 2001 Colorcraft Gold Cup Qualifier [Bermuda], 2001 Bacardi Cup [Miami], 1998 Gosling Black Seal Cup [Bermuda], 1997 Gosling Black Seal Cup [Bermuda], 1997 Bermuda Gold Cup Qualifier [Bermuda], 1995 Miami Olympic Class Regatta [Miami], 1994 Bermuda National Champs [Bermuda]